import abc

 )

-from dsgrid.registry.common import REGEX_VALID_REGISTRY_NAME, REGEX_VALID_REGISTRY_DISPLAY_NAME
+from dsgrid.registry.common import REGEX_VALID_REGISTRY_NAME

 from dsgrid.utils.files import compute_file_hash